Skip to main content

 27 February 2026

-Making Tax Digital for Income Tax starts in April 2026.
-If you're a sole trader or landlord who tracks income and expenses in a spreadsheet, you'll soon need to submit quarterly summaries to HMRC digitally.
+Making Tax Digital for Income Tax went live in April 2026.
+If you're a sole trader or landlord who tracks income and expenses in a spreadsheet, you now need to submit quarterly summaries to HMRC digitally - the first is due by 7 August 2026.
 But what does that actually mean for your day-to-day workflow?

 What Changes Under MTD